svaksha/Julia.jl/AI.md

 + [AffineTransforms.jl](https://github.com/timholy/AffineTransforms.jl) :: A new package for creating and using affine transformations.
 Utilities for conversion among different representations (mostly between rotation matrices and axis-angle) are included.
 + [ArrayViews.jl](https://github.com/lindahua/ArrayViews.jl) :: A Julia package to explore a new system of array views.
 + [Arrowhead.jl](https://github.com/ivanslapnicar/Arrowhead.jl) :: Arrowhead and Diagonal-plus-rank-one Eigenvalue Solvers.
++ [AxisArrays.jl](https://github.com/mbauman/AxisArrays.jl) :: Performant arrays where each dimension can have a named axis with values.
 + [BGraph.jl](https://github.com/adolgert/BGraph.jl) :: An adjacency list that uses typed properties for vertices, edges, and graphs.
 + [bloom.jl](https://github.com/boydgreenfield/bloom.jl) :: Bloom filter implementation in Julia.
 + [BloomFilters.jl](https://github.com/johnmyleswhite/BloomFilters.jl) :: are a probabilistic data structure that can be used to test the inclusion and exclusion of items in a list.